If you run two lawn tractors side-by-side, you'll cut your mowing time in half.

-There are three things to take into consideration when choosing a tow-behind finish cut mower:
+There are three factors to take into consideration when choosing a tow-behind finish cut mower: the cutting width, the engine, and the blades.

 When operating on sloped surfaces, be sure to mow up and down the slope.
 Mowing horizontally across the face of a slope poses a risk of overturning your tractor and tow-behind mower.
 For slopes of 15-degrees or more, these tow-behind mowers are not recommended.